Prosthetics

 We will meet with you and LISTEN to you regarding your medical hurdles, interests, and goals.
 This may take place in the hospital setting, a doctor’s office, at our offices, or at a skilled nursing/rehabilitation facility.
 Our emphasis is on being a resource to you at a critical time of need by providing inpatient and outpatient support.

-Select ARM or LEG area below:
+Select ARM or LEG area below

 By combining the on-site fabrication lab with emerging technologies in the industry, our staff will engineer a highly specialized prosthesis tailored to your specific needs and goals.
 Our experience has given us a reputation for successfully fitting amputees who have previously been unable to achieve a proper fit.
 Although we are based in the Metro DC area, clients travel from around the US to visit us.